jupyterhub/team-compass/docs/meetings/collab-cafe/facilitator-checklist.md

 This document provides a list of actions for a facilitator to take, and when, when running a Collaboration Cafe.

+All links for running the cafe will be in a GitHub issue that should be created [after the previous meeting](collab-cafe:facilitator-checklist:after).

 ## Before the Meeting

 **1 week before:**